ryanlj77/telos.contracts/contracts/trail/DeveloperGuide.md

 ## Creating Custom Voting Tokens

-Trail allows any Telos Blockchain Network user to create and manage their own custom tokens, which can also be used to vote on any ballot that has been configured to count votes based on that token.
+Trail allows any Telos Blockchain Network user to create and manage their own custom voting tokens, which can be used to vote on any ballot that has been configured to count votes based on that token.

 ### About Token Registries